Neoxelly/Password-Generator/README.md

 A simple password generator in C++.

 # How to use it
-- After extracting it, open the folder and enjoy your new epic password 😎
+- After extracting it, use the terminal to open generator.exe
+- Or open the folder and enjoy your new epic password!